carbono-io/mogno-ipe/README.md

 Description
 ===========
-This module is responsible for fowarding machine creation and destruction requests to Nogueira (responsible for managing continers).
-See out architecture specs for more details on the Ipê module
+This module is responsible for fowarding machine creation and destruction requests to Nogueira (responsible for managing containers).
+See our architecture specs for more details on the Ipê module

 Installation and Running